 Now in our fourth year there are five award categories: Early Career Teacher, Experienced Teacher, Whole School Award and School Reading Champion and Community Reading Champion.
-The winner of each category will receive Egmont books to the value of £250 for their school, and there are 20 copies of Help Your Child Love Reading by Alison David to be won.
+The winner of each category will receive Farshore books to the value of £250 for their school, and there are 20 copies of Help Your Child Love Reading by Alison David to be won.

 Last year’s winners and runners-up exemplified research-informed pedagogy and practice that ensured children had environments, time, resources and support to read for pleasure.
 Have a look at their case studies here.

 - Joy Court, Reviews Editor: The School Librarian Journal

 - Teresa Cremin, Professor of Education, The Open University

 - Fiona Evans, Head of Schools Programmes, NLT

 - Jamila Gavin, Author of Coram Boy and The Wheel of Surya trilogy

 Top tips from the judges:

 - Use all the criteria for the award